ralodev/ralodev/README.md

 ## About

-<p>All the projects in this github profile are licensed under GPL License (aka GNU General Public License v3.0), feel free to clone and modify them as you please :).</p>
+<p>All of the public projects on this github profile are licensed under GPL License (aka GNU General Public License v3.0), feel free to clone and modify them as you please :).</p>

-<b>What am i doing right now?</b> <i>Im working on a project to get the bachelor degree in computational systems engineering, check it out [here](https://github.com/Raul-Lopez-Cruz/)!</i>
+<b>What am i doing right now?</b> <i>Im working on a project to get the bachelor degree in computational systems engineering, you can check it out [here](https://github.com/Raul-Lopez-Cruz/)!</i>

 ## My Skills